LoginRadius/docs/content/references/javascript-library/hooks/index.md

 Here we will see how hooks can be implemented in JavaScript to change/alter the functionality of a specific LoginRadius function.
 The hooks that we can build in JavaScript are achieved with events and/or callbacks.

 > Note: All of the advanced customizations explained here require that the LoginRadius User Registration Interface is already configured on your site.
-Refer back to the [Getting Started](/references/javascript-library/getting-started) section for more details.
+Refer back to the <a href="/references/javascript-library/getting-started">Getting Started</a> section for more details.

 ## JavaScript Hooks Customization Guide